wille179-v2/APS-Vesta/README.md

 # APS-Vesta
-A Factorio mod patch to enable Any Planet Start on  CPU_BlackHeart's Planet Vesta
+A Factorio mod patch to enable Any Planet Start on  CPU_BlackHeart's Planet Vesta.